-That’s because for some reason or other Instagram has set the aspect ratio of portrait orientation images to 5:4.
+That’s because for some reason or other Instagram has set the specific aspect ratio of portrait orientation images to 5:4.
 It doesn’t make sense in a world where most cameras have a 3:2 ratio (unlike phone cameras), but at least it’s better than when every image had to be square, which is a 1:1 ratio.
-Who are we to argue with Instagram?
+Who are we to argue with social media?

-Can you crop and keep aspect ratio in Lightroom?
+Can you crop and keep specific aspect ratio in Lightroom?

 Yes, if you want to.

-Adobe Lightroom helps you to either maintain the aspect ratio of a photograph while cropping, or change it to whatever you want.
+Adobe Lightroom helps you to either maintain the aspect ratio of your photo while cropping, or change it to a custom ratio.
 It’s simply a matter of locking or unlocking the aspect ratio.
 There are three ways to do this: